 HMRC introduced IR35 (or the ‘off-payroll working rules’) in 2000 to tackle what it calls ‘disguised’ employment.

 Many find the legislation complicated to understand.
-Even HMRC seems to struggle – its record on successfully fighting IR35 cases at tribunal is patchy.
+Even HMRC seems to struggle – its record on fighting IR35 cases at tribunal is patchy.

 HMRC goes on to say that the off-payroll rules apply if the contractor “would be an employee if there was no intermediary”.
 The intermediary in many cases is the contractor’s limited company (often called a personal service company).